 Looking for More of an Overview?

 If you would like additional introductory information, explore these related items on Cancer.Net.
-Please note these links take you to other sections:
+Please note these links take you to other sections on Cancer.Net:

-- ASCO Answers Fact Sheet : Read a one-page fact sheet (available in PDF) that offers an easy-to-print introduction to CLL.
+- ASCO Answers Fact Sheet : Read a one-page fact sheet (available as a PDF) that offers an easy-to-print introduction to CLL.

 - Cancer.Net Patient Education Video : View a short video led by an ASCO expert in leukemia that provides basic information and areas of research.